ValeSer/CV/README.md

 + I applied Object-Oriented Programming (OOP) concepts to **design and structure** my code in a modular and maintainable way.

 #### Technical Skills and Tools:
-Through my **engineering projects** at Makers, I have honed my skills in building **full-stack** web applications using modern frameworks and technologies such as:
+Through my **engineering projects** at Makers and Chingu, I have honed my skills in building **full-stack** web applications using modern frameworks and technologies such as:
-+ React, Node.js, MongoDB and Express
++ React, Typescript, Node.js, MongoDB and Express
 + HTML, CSS, Javascript
 + Ruby, Sinatra
 + Rspec, Jest, Cypress
 + Jira board

 #### Enthusiasm for learning
 + I am always learning something new or consolidating my skills.
-At the moment I am consolidating my management skills as a Leader of a team in the Chingu Voyage 46, where I have responsibility as a Product Owner and Scrum Master.
+I have consolidated my management skills as a Leader of a team in the Chingu Voyage 46, where I had responsibility as a Product Owner and Scrum Master.

 #### Wellbeing
 + Attending daily **meditation** practice meetings at Makers Academy has equipped me with the skills to handle pressure, manage my emotions effectively and **handle stress** in a positive way.
-Currently attending a 30 days Meditation challenge.

 ---